-Reconciliation is the process by which you ensure that all operations are aligned with your account's position from the bank point of view.
+Reconciliation is the process by which you ensure that all operations in an account match the bank's view of that account.
 It will involve you, your account's position, and a pen.
 Reconciliation can happen only for an account at one point in time.

 Enter the position of your account as provided by your bank in the dedicated field.
-Now, you can proceed to checking in Skrooge every operation that appears on the account recordings.
-For the moment, the check box for this operation will appear half greyed, until you really validate the reconciliation.
+Now, you can proceed to pointing in Skrooge every operation that appears in the bank's statement: you can either click on its checkbox in the status column or bring up the contextual menu and choose .
+The check box for this operation will appear part filled, until you complete reconciliation.

-As you check operations, you will see Skrooge display in the information zone:
+As you point operations, you will see Skrooge display in the information zone:

 Delta: the difference between the previously entered account position and the sum of all checked operations

 These running totals help you spot operations you may have forgotten to enter in Skrooge.
 Many bank statements provide similar totals such as "Withdrawals" or "Deposits and Credits", although they may have separate totals for "Interest", "Fees".
 When the Delta is equal to 0, you may have pointed all operations matching the bank's record.
 For example, you may have mistakenly pointed a debit of 8€ and a credit of 2€, and overlooked a bank debit of 6€; the net is the same, minus 6€.
 When the Delta is 0, the is enabled.
 Click on this button to complete your reconciliation: all pointed operations are now checked.

 can automatically point all imported operations for you.

 If the option for the table is selected from its "Show" menu (see Filter the table), then all these operations will now be hidden.